kelanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that changed the owner and group owner of working directory.
 Changed a symbolic link permissions
 Played starwrs iv in the terminal.
+Changed a file ownership from guillaume to betty